Assessing & Addressing Dyslexia

 Importance of Early Screening

-- Screen to identify at risk students in Kindergarten (screening is not a diagnosis).
-It is important to identify the weaknesses in the sub-skills of reading that impact decoding and oral language skills.
+Early screening identifies at risk students in Kindergarten (screening is not a diagnosis).
+Screening is important because it can help to identify the weaknesses in the sub-skills of reading that impact decoding and oral language skills.
 Screening is not a diagnosis.

 Screens should include: Phonemic Awareness, Phonological Awareness, and Rapid Auto Naming Skills

 Students with dyslexia may also have Developmental Language Disorder.
 It is important to screen for both.
 Learn more Screening for DLD .